Easy Amish Bread + Video

 titled (shown on cutting board) 4-ingredient white bread

-slices of Amish white bread
+sliced loaf of white sandwich bread

-Ingredient Notes
+Ingredient Notes and Substitutions

-• Warm water – You could also use milk or beer.
-They are both tasty options.
+• Warm Water – You could also use milk or beer — both tasty options.
 Just be sure to warm the liquid in the microwave until it feels warm to the touch.
-If you have a cooking thermometer, that’s even better; For the best rise, you want the liquid at a temperature of 110°F.

-than AP flour.
+• All-purpose Flour – Do not use bread flour or whole wheat flour, as they are much heavier than AP flour.
 This can cause your Amish white bread to be dense and doughy.

-• Granulated sugar – This sandwich bread recipe is very forgiving.
+• Granulated Sugar – This easy sandwich bread recipe is very forgiving.
 You can adjust the sugar up or down according to your preference.
-You can also substitute another sweetener – honey is a great choice.

 • Salt Fine grain kosher salt is the best for bread recipes like this one.